wenduocheng/L2G/README.md

 ---

 ## Installation
 We recommend using a Conda environment to manage dependencies.
+Please refer to the [Anaconda webpage](https://anaconda.org/) for Conda installation instructions.

 1. **Create and activate the environment:**
 ```bash